Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 Do not trust the image which displays an Arduino Uno packed with wires as it is also used for [this project](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) or [this other project](https://github.com/Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder), the pinout is really as simple as described.

+## Funfact

+This code is compatible with all the printer emulators I know.
+This has strictly no interest apart from debugging the project without using batteries and paper.

 ## Acknowledgements

 - [Andreas Hahn](https://github.com/HerrZatacke) for the [dithering pattern generator](https://herrzatacke.github.io/dither-pattern-gen/) which I took inspiration from.